AFROTC Detachment 040

 Physical Fitness Training (PT)

 All cadets are required to take a Fitness Assessment (FA) each semester.
 The FA consists of sit-ups, push-ups, a 1.5 mile run, and a waist measurement.
-To prepare for the PFA, and to ensure that cadets are able to meet the Air Force physical fitness standards, cadets participate in two mandatory PT sessions each week.
+To prepare for the FA, and to ensure that cadets are able to meet the Air Force physical fitness standards, cadets participate in two mandatory PT sessions each week.
 Students will participate in a “crosstown PT” session one morning per week and in a full detachment PT session on Friday afternoons following LLAB.

 Current as of 12 August 2022